apache/servicecomb-website/_users/metrics-in-1.0.0-m1.md

 | InvocationStartProcessingEventListener | Trigger when producer fetch invocation from queue and start process |
 | InvocationFinishedEventListener        | Trigger when consumer call returned or producer process finished |

-*ServiceComb java chassis had used [Vertx](http://vertx.io/) as Reactor framework,so when producer received invocation from consumer,it won't start process immediately but put it into a queue,this queue called invocation queue(like disk queue in operation system),time waiting in the queue called **LifeTimeInQueue**,the length of the queue called **waitInQueue**,this two metrics are very important for measure stress of the microservice;consumer not has this queue,so InvocationStartProcessingEvent will never be triggered at consumer side.*
+*ServiceComb java chassis had used [Vertx](http://vertx.io/) as Reactor framework,in synchronous call mode when producer received invocation from consumer,it won't start process immediately but put it into a queue,this queue called invocation queue(like disk queue in operation system),time waiting in the queue called **LifeTimeInQueue**,the length of the queue called **waitInQueue**,this two metrics are very important for measure stress of the microservice;consumer not has this queue,so InvocationStartProcessingEvent will never be triggered at consumer side.*

 The code for trigger event write in RestInvocation,HighwayServerInvoke and InvokerUtils,if microservice don't import metrics,event listener of metrics won't be registered,the impact on performance is little.

 ### Use Netflix Servo as Monitor of Metric
-Netflix Servo had implement a collection of high performance monitor,we had used four of them:
+[Netflix Servo](https://github.com/Netflix/servo) had implement a collection of high performance monitor,we had used four of them:

 | Monitor Name | Description                       |
 | :----------- | :-------------------------------- |